videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/run-a-sample-project.md

 slug: run-a-sample-flutter-project
 ---

-# Run a Sample Project
+# Run a Sample Conference Project

-Video SDK provides open-source sample project [videosdk-rtc-javascript-sdk-example](https://github.com/videosdk-live/videosdk-rtc-javascript-sdk-example) on Github.
+Video SDK provides open-source sample project [videosdk-rtc-flutter-sdk-example](https://github.com/videosdk-live/videosdk-rtc-flutter-sdk-example) on Github.
 This document introduces how to run this project.

-## Prerequisites
+### Prerequisites

 - If your target platform is iOS, your development environment must meet the following requirements:
   - Flutter 2.0 or later